On-call rotation that takes the fight out of it.

 OnCallRank doesn't store PHI.
 Shifts, queue positions, and manager actions only.
 We sign a BAA if your hospital requires one for any vendor regardless of PHI scope.

-Does this replace UKG, Workday, or Epic scheduling? +
+Does this replace our workforce platform? +

 How do you handle override scenarios? +